Why I overexpose my photographs (….most of the time)

 A few things about how and what I do.

-- I abandoned film photography with the purchase of my first digital camera in 2001.
-My darkroom equipment will continue to languish in storage.
+- I abandoned film photography when I bought my first digital camera in 2001.
+My darkroom equipment now sits in storage.

-- As a portrait studio owner, most of my shooting is for clients.
-I need to make them happy.
-I do a fair amount of personal project shooting.
-They are topics that I enjoy and will probably never generate any income.
-These are meant to make me happy.
+- As a portrait studio owner, I primarily shoot for clients.
+My goal is to make them happy.
+I also pursue personal projects on topics I enjoy, even though they probably won’t generate any income.
+These projects exist to bring me happiness.

-- I shoot with Canon cameras, either a 5Dmk3 or 5Dmk4.
-I like the way Canon cameras are designed and operate.
-Their menu architecture has always been intuitive to me.
-Like all digital cameras they have their benefits and disadvantages.
+- I shoot with Canon cameras, currently the R5.
+I appreciate the design and operation of Canon cameras.
+Their menu architecture has always felt intuitive to me.
+Like all digital cameras, they offer benefits and disadvantages.

-- I post process with Lightroom and Photoshop.
-To me photography is a two-part process; shooting and developing.
-I probably think this way having grown up shooting film.
-Digital photographs must be developed somewhere.
-Our two choices are the computer in the camera or using processing software on a laptop or desktop computer.
-I opt to process on a laptop or desktop.
+- I post-process my images using Lightroom and Photoshop.
+To me, photography involves a two-part process: shooting and developing.
+I likely think this way because I started with film.
+Digital photographs require development in some form.
+We can either use the camera’s computer or process the images with software on a laptop or desktop.
+I choose to process on my laptop or desktop.

-- I shoot with the assumption that every photograph will wind up as 20×30 print hanging on a wall someplace.
-Although most of them don’t.
+- I shoot with the assumption that every photograph will become a 20×30 print hanging on a wall somewhere, even though most of them don’t.

 Expose to the Right